 38 While we are aware of the potential for sampling error in using ACS PUMS data for these small regions, it is the only direct source of gross migration by age available to us at this time.
-IRS data on migration does include gross migration data for tax-filers at the county level; however the released data does not include age detail.
+IRS data on migration does include gross migration data for taxfilers at the county level; however the released data does not include age detail.
 The Current Population Survey, another sample survey product from the U.S. Census Bureau, provides migration data by age, but only down to the U.S. regional level of geography.
-Other methods commonly used to estimate migration do so using an indirect method of calculating net migration by age as a residual of a cohort-survival method this reason, the Berkshire/Franklin and Cape & Islands are two regions that can be treated with more skepticism in our projections results and which lend themselves to greater cross-examination by alternative methods39.
+Other methods commonly used to estimate migration do so using an indirect method of calculating net migration by age as a residual of a cohort-survival method by alternative methods39.
 These two regions were counted at fewer than 250,000 persons each in the 2010 Census and are subject to larger sampling error than the other six sub-state regions which all number more than 600,000 persons, and sometimes over 1 million.
-In our model, we develop migration rates using data from the 2005 to 2009 ACS PUMS as well as the 2007 to 2011 ACS PUMS, the most recent five-year dataset available at the PUMA level of geography.
+In our model, we develop migration rates using data from the 2005 to 2009 ACS PUMS as well as the 2007 to 2011 ACS PUMS. the most recent five-year dataset available at the PUMA level of geography.
 40